Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

 \subsection{Dual-distribution Discrepancy-based Anomaly Scores}

-Given a testing image $\bm{x}$, the pixel-wise reconstruction error $\mathcal{A}_{rec}^p = (x^p - \hat{x}^p)^2$ has been widely used as the AS.
-In this work, we design two innovative and effective anomaly scores based on the proposed ensemble modules.
+Given a testing image, the pixel-wise reconstruction error has been widely used as the anomaly score (AS).
+In this work, we design two innovative and effective ASs based on the proposed ensemble modules.

-Previously, ensemble-based methods train the ensemble networks via supervised tasks like classification or regression, then utilize their output variance to identify OOD samples \citep{lakshminarayanan2017simple,bergmann2020uninformed}.
+Previous ensemble-based methods train the ensemble networks via supervised tasks like classification or regression, then utilize their output variance to identify OOD samples \citep{lakshminarayanan2017simple,bergmann2020uninformed}.
 In our DDAD, reconstruction networks are regarded as regressors that regress the gray value at each pixel.
-Therefore, based on the theory of \emph{Deep Ensemble} \citep{lakshminarayanan2017simple}, the reconstructions' standard deviation can be used to estimate the samples' uncertainty.
-Specifically, as networks in NDM are trained on only normal images, they will express high difference on their OOD samples, i.e., abnormal regions.
-Consequently, we propose to use this \emph{intra-discrepancy} inside NDM as an AS:
+Therefore, based on Deep Ensemble \citep{lakshminarayanan2017simple}, the reconstructions' standard deviation can be used to estimate the samples' uncertainty.
+Specifically, as the networks in NDM are trained on only normal images, they will express a high difference on their OOD samples, i.e., abnormal regions.
+We propose to use this \emph{intra-discrepancy} inside the NDM as an AS:

-where $p$ is the index of pixels, $\hat{\mu}_A=\frac{1}{K} \sum_{i=1}^{K} \hat{x}_{Ai}$ is the average map of reconstructions from NDM.
-Besides, as UDM captures some anomalous features from unlabeled images that NDM never sees, high discrepancy between their outputs will also derive in these abnormal regions.
-Subsequently, we propose to use the \emph{inter-discrepancy} between the two modules as another AS:
+where $p$ is the index of pixels and $\hat{\mu}_A=\frac{1}{K} \sum_{i=1}^{K} \hat{x}_{Ai}$ is the average map of reconstructions from NDM.
+Meanwhile, as the UDM captures some anomalous features from unlabeled images that the NDM never sees, a high discrepancy between their outputs will also appear in these abnormal regions.
+We further propose to use this \emph{inter-discrepancy} between the two modules as another AS:

-where $\hat{\mu}_B=\frac{1}{K} \sum_{i=1}^{K} \hat{x}_{Bi}$ is the average map of reconstructions from UDM.
-As shown in Fig.~\ref{DDAD}, our discrepancy maps can indicate potential abnormal regions based on the pixel-wise anomaly scores.
+where $\hat{\mu}_B=\frac{1}{K} \sum_{i=1}^{K} \hat{x}_{Bi}$ is the average map of reconstructions from the UDM.
+As shown in Fig.~\ref{DDAD}, our discrepancy maps can indicate potential abnormal regions based on the pixel-wise AS.
 The image-level AS is obtained by averaging the pixel-level scores in each image.

 Compared with $\mathcal{A}_{rec}$, our ASs consider the discrepancy between different distributions, leading to stronger discriminative capability.
 To understand why $\mathcal{A}_{inter}$ works, we can consider three situations: (1) When the testing input is a normal image, the NDM and UDM will have consistent reconstructions as they are both well-trained to reconstruct it, resulting in a small inter-discrepancy.
 (2) When the testing input is an abnormal image containing a disease that appears in the unlabeled dataset, the UDM will tend to have a different reconstruction to the NDM as the UDM has been trained to reconstruct this type of anomalies that the NDM never sees, leading to a high inter-discrepancy.
 (3) When the testing input is an abnormal image containing only diseases that never appear in the unlabeled dataset, it can be considered an OOD sample of the NDM and UDM; therefore, the $\mathcal{A}_{inter}$ performs similarly to the $\mathcal{A}_{intra}$ for this case.